jerempa/Full-stack-MOOC-osa3/README.md

 ## Guide for running

 To run the program, you need to make a .env file that includes MONGODB_URI='your db link' and also as a recommendation PORT=3001.
-Running command npm run dev at root directory runs the program in a mode that updates changes by saving file and refreshing page.
+After installing libraries (namely nodemon), running command npm run dev at root directory runs the program in a mode that updates changes by saving file and refreshing page.
 Program can be accessed through localhost:3001.

 ## Libraries that require installing

-Express, morgan, cors, dotenv, mongoose, axios, react
+Express, nodemon, morgan, cors, dotenv, mongoose, axios, react